mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ~~~
 {: #fig-datagram-payload title="Datagram Payload Format"}

-For multiplexing streams on the same QUIC connection, each RTP packet is prefixed with a flow
+For multiplexing RTP sessions on the same QUIC connection, each RTP/RTCP packet is prefixed with a
-identifier.
-This flow identifier serves as a replacement for using different transport addresses per
+flow identifier.
+This flow identifier serves as a replacement for using different transport
+addresses per session.
+A flow identifier is a QUIC variable length integer which must be unique per
 stream.
-A flow identifier is a QUIC variable length integer which must be unique per stream.

 RTP and RTCP packets of a single RTP session MAY be sent using the same flow identifier (following
 the procedures defined in {{!RFC5761}}, or they MAY be sent using different flow identifiers.